A longtime camper, Dan has experience with tents, pop-up trailers, camp trailers, and motorhomes.

 Another snack is likely in order and the toasted marshmallows and s'mores mentioned above will always please the kids.
 Don't overdo it here; marshmallows are nearly pure sugar and bedtime is fast approaching for the smallest ones.

 One word of caution; ghost stories are a stereotype for campfires, but don't!
 Younger children will likely not sleep and such tales can bother even older teens (although they would never admit such a thing).
-A good night's sleep is necessary for tomorrow's activities, not laying awake all night listening for the crack of a branch or the hoot of an owl.
+A good night's sleep is necessary for tomorrow's activities, not lying awake all night listening for the crack of a branch or the hoot of an owl.

-Make sure that all use the bathroom before retiring for the night; traipsing through through cold dark woods to find the potty is not much fun at midnight!
+Make sure that all use the bathroom before retiring for the night; traipsing through cold dark woods to find the potty is not much fun at midnight!

-Camping is enjoyable to many millions of people, and the truly quality family time that camping with kids can provide is incomparable.
+Camping is enjoyable to many millions of people, and the quality family time that camping with kids can provide is incomparable.
 Parents can learn from their children as they explore and learn themselves.
 They can teach the kids both about nature and valuable lifelong lessons on a camping trip.
 Not every trip will be wonderful - it may rain an entire weekend.
 A bee sting or a fall into a cold creek may ruin the experience for a day.
 Overall, though, camping is great fun and a wonderful way to be a family rather than a group of individuals.

 It is an activity that all ages, from toddlers barely able to walk to grandparents, can enjoy.
-If you have never taken your kids camping give it a try.
+If you have never taken your kids camping, give it a try.

 © 2011 Dan Harmon

 Dan Harmon (author) from Boise, Idaho on October 21, 2011: